 Our Tirol and Bavaria hiking trail crosses from Germany to Austria through two beautiful mountain ranges, the Bavarian Alps and the Tyrol.
 It links the mountain trails of the Wetterstein and Karwendel Mountain Ranges passing through alpine valleys.

 Enjoy the refined culture, stemming from over 2000 years of heritage, of today’s Garmisch- Partenkirchen.
 Directly behind town sits the massive Zugspitze mountain, the highest peak in Germany.
 As part of the Wettersteingebirge (Wetterstein mountain range), the Zugspitze is the highest of the peaks that define the border between Germany and Austria.
+As we hike, we will make a traverse from Garmisch Partenkirchen in Germany all the way to Innsbruck in Austria.
+We pass two stunning mountain ranges and alpine parks.

 As part of the Northern Limestone Alps, the Wetterstein and adjacent ranges are known for rugged mountains, deep blue lakes, and picture-perfect scenes.